 How Many Meta Keywords for SEO?

-Meta keywords are used in the section of the web page’s HTML code called the.
+Meta keywords are used in the section of the web page’s HTML code.
 This section of the code includes the title, the meta description tag and the meta keywords tag.
 Inserting one or more of your keywords in all three of these tags could help you achieve the aims of boosting your content.
 Obtaining a high ranking from Google, however, also requires you to focus on the quality and relevancy of your content.

 Adding keywords to the section of a page’s HTML code was once a way that some developers would hide keywords that were not actually visible when the page’s content was viewed.
-The only way these hidden keywords could be seen would be to view the page’s HTML code, which can be done by the keystroke combination of the Ctrl key + U. Using hidden keywords which do not also appear on the web page is not considered good practice.
+The only way these hidden keywords could be seen would be to view the page’s HTML code, which can be done by the keystroke combination of the Ctrl + U. Using hidden keywords which do not appear on the web page is not considered good practice.
 Mainstream search engines such as Google will now ignore keywords hidden in the HTML that do not also appear in the web page’s content.
 It is, however, considered technically correct to include all of the keywords that are viewable in the page’s content in the HTML.
 As long as any keywords listed in the section are also viewable in the content, it won’t appear as though there’s been an attempt to stuff irrelevant hidden keywords into the page’s code.

 There are two other sections of the HTML that can make use of keyword placement.
 One area is the meta description, which displays a very brief synopsis of your page’s content in the search engine results.
-This is limited to a display of about only 160 characters, which includes spaces, so the use of text and one or more keywords here deserves careful consideration.
+This is limited to a display of about only 160 characters, which includes spaces, so the use of text and one or more keywords here deserve careful consideration.
 The other section is the title tag, which has an even greater limitation; it only displays about 60 characters and spaces within your page’s title bar.

 How Many SEO Keywords Should I Use?